dcooray42/Tokenizer/README.md

 The script compiles the contract, deploys it, and prints the address of the deployed smart contract.

 ## Account Configuration
-To perform actions on the smart contract, create an accounts.json file in the project's root directory and structure it as follows:
+To perform actions on the smart contract, create an `accounts.json` file in the `deployment` directory and structure it as follows:

 ```json
 [